sirasmu/CommandLineFun/editing_file_from_powershell.md

 Apperantly this works because I have WSL.
 If that is the case I would like to look into something different as it would be nicer with a more standard solution for editing files from the terminal.

 ## 2017-10-18 14:57
 I just installed VIM.
 I would prefer to have Nano though because I don't feel confortable with VIM yet.
-When VIM is installed you can easily open it from command line.
+When VIM is installed you can easily open it from command-line.
 Examples:

 `vim`

 `vim editing_file_from_powershell.md`

-Though now I would like to have nano.
+Though now I would like to have Nano.
 I did download it, but upon download it wasn't set to be able to run it from the command-line.
 I will have to look into that.
 Maybe I can add an environmental variable.

-My biggist beef with VIM is that I forget how to exit INSERT mode.
+My biggest beef with VIM is that I forget how to exit INSERT mode.
 Therefore let me have a look at how to use VIM properly.

 To quit INSERT or rather go back to NORMAL mode:

 `ctrl+c`

-Perfect now that is figured out.
-Now the to go back to the command line.
+Perfect.
+Now that is figured out.
+I also need to go back to the command-line.
 I have to go to NORMAL mode and then I think I have to write:

 `:q`